 Nystagmus is an eye disorder which presents as involuntary oscillatory movement of both the eyes.
 In babies this disorder can be congenital or acquired within few months of life.
 Nystagmus in babies is called infantile nystagmus.
-Most often it is caused by an underlying neurological or an eye disorder such as congenital cataract, optic atrophy, albinism etc. Some babies may also suffer from torticollis.
-In some cases the cause may remain undetected; this type is classified as idiopathic.
+Most often it is caused by an underlying neurological or an eye disorder such as congenital cataract, optic atrophy, albinism etc.

 Nystagmus In Babies Causes